divnix/digga/doc/concepts/extern.md

 ```

 > ##### Note:
-> The optimal solution would be to automatically export modules that were created in
+> To avoid declaring "external" modules separately, which is obvious since they come from `inputs`, the optimal solution would be to automatically export modules that were created in
 > your flake.
 But this is not possible due to NixOS/nix#4740.